ADStesting-test/Leade/README.md

-# LEADE: An LLM-enhanced Adaptive Multi-objective Genetic Algorithm for Autonomous Driving System Testing
+# Leveraging Traffic Scenarios to Find Safety Violations in Autonomous Driving Systems

 This project contains the implementation of LEADE.